-Carroll School is a dynamic, independent day school for students in grades 1 through 9 who have been diagnosed with language-based learning disabilities, such as dyslexia.
+Carroll School is a dynamic independent day school for elementary and middle school students who have been diagnosed with language-based learning disabilities, such as dyslexia.

 - Create a culture of academic rigor, goal setting and attainment, and strategic purposefulness